mozz100/geckoboard-update/README.md

 Configuration
 =============

 See config.yml.
-Currently only text widgets supported, could be easily expanded.
+Currently only text and geckometer widgets supported, could be easily expanded.

 Licence
 =======